OmkarMandavkar/Sign-Language-Recognition-using-MediaPipe-and-ReactJS/README.md

 ## Team Members

-- So this project is a group project done in collaboration with the members mentioned below.
+- This project is a group project done in collaboration with the members mentioned below.

 | Name            | Email-id                      |
 | :-------------- | :---------------------------- |